-The one-year program called General Course precedes the Integrated MSc Program.
+The 1-2 semester program called General Course precedes the Integrated MSc Program.
 It is designed to develop the skills of students from abroad so they will be at no disadvantage in meeting the Faculty's exacting educational standards.
 Students are introduced to various aspects of the profession they have selected, and they concentrate on studying English and basic technical subjects such as mathematics and freehand drawing.
-The whole, or partial fulfilment of the General Course doesn't replace the Placement Test.
-Only students who successfully pass the Placement Test can automatically (immediately) start the Integrated MSc Program.
+Successful fulfilment of the General Course is equal to a successful Placement Test.
+The partial fulfilment of the General Course doesn't replace the Placement Test.
+Students who successfully pass the Placement Test can start the Integrated MSc Program.